DCSCR: A Class-Specific Collaborative Representation based Network for Image Set Classification: Experiments

 \subsection{Parameter Sensitivity Analysis}

 In the proposed method, there are four hyper-parameters that may influence its performance: $\mu_1$, $\mu_2$, $\lambda_1$ and $\lambda_2$.
 So, in this subsection we will verify their influence on ISC accuracy on Honda (50 frames) dataset.
 Specifically, we first fixe parameters $\lambda_1$, $\lambda_2$, and vary $\mu_1$, $\mu_2$ in the range of [0.001, 1].
 The experimental results are displayed in Fig. \ref{fig:diff_parameters}(a).
 As can be seen from this figure that our DCSCR achieves the best result when ($\mu_1, \mu_2$) = (0.01, 0.001), and it achieves better results when $0.0001 \leq \mu_1 \leq 0.3$, $0.0003 \leq \mu_2 \leq 0.03$.
-This phenomenon indicates that DCSCR is a little sensitive to hyper-parameter $\mu_2$.
+The intrinsic reason for this trend is that: $\mu_1$ controls the intra-class pull force of the contrastive loss, which drives the concept-level features of the same-category image sets to be close to each other.
+An overly small $\mu_1$ will lead to insufficient intra-class aggregation, while an overly large $\mu_1$ will cause over-fitting to the training set and reduce the generalization ability of the model.
+For $\mu_2$, it controls the inter-class push force that separates the concept-level features of different-category image sets.
+A moderate $\mu_2$ ($0.0003\!\sim\!0.03$) can ensure effective inter-class discrimination, while an excessively large $\mu_2$ will over-emphasize the inter-class distance and destroy the intrinsic feature distribution of the image sets, resulting in a sharp drop in classification accuracy.
+This also explains why the model is slightly sensitive to $\mu_2$---the inter-class push force requires a more precise range to balance discrimination and feature distribution.